 I had tried to remain apolitical most of my life because I was enlightened in ways that made other people uncomfortable.
-To live and survive in Graceland you must be a scumbag or well on your way to becoming one.
-You’ve got to partake in some pretty terrible things to become an official citizen.
-It’s mostly standard schoolyard shit: crushing ladybugs beneath your boot heel for all to hear, placing dead frozen rats into other kid’s lunch boxes, spitting into a girl’s mouth when she’s making out with you in the stairwell.
+To live and survive in Graceland you had to be a scumbag or well on your way to becoming one.
+You had to partake in some pretty terrible things to become an official citizen.
+It was mostly standard schoolyard shit: crushing ladybugs beneath your boot heel for all to hear, placing dead frozen rats into other kid’s lunch boxes, spitting into a girl’s mouth when she was making out with you in the stairwell.
 It’s part and parcel of Graceland; you grow up here, you do bad things.
-You do it for the jolt from the audience, for the orgasmic pump, you beat the drum, and announce your patriotism with a fist pump.
-It’s not something that makes me evil.
-It merely makes me a taxpaying citizen.
+You do it for the jolt from the audience, for the capitalistic pump, you beat the drum, and announced your patriotism with an angry fist pump.
+It’s not something that made me evil.
+It merely made me a taxpaying citizen.
 Have you ever kicked a hungry dog in the face?
-Kicking a dog in the throat is child’s play.
-It’s like visiting the dentist or paying your phone bill or tossing your dead goldfish into the flange of your garbage disposal.
-You do what you have to do to get by and fit in.
+Kicking a dog in the throat was child’s play.
+It was like visiting the dentist or paying your phone bill or tossing your dead goldfish into the flange of your garbage disposal.
+You do what you have to do to fit in.

-The true radicalism lies in the workplace.
+The true radicalism lied in the workplace.
 The things I got away with in the office I couldn’t even pull off on a gonzo paintball terrain.
-I had invested ten years into my current job for the sheer pleasure of sinking my fangs into somebody’s else’s neck.
-I won’t say what I do or where I do it because it makes no difference.
-All jobs are the same in Graceland.
-Whether you’re picking up garbage or swinging a gavel, you need to be a hatchet man.
-When a country is at peace it turns its gaze within; that’s what one of my old bosses told me.
-It’s how a country strengthens itself.
+I had invested ten years into my current job for the sheer pleasure of sinking my fangs into somebody’s neck.
+I will not say what I did for a living or where I did it because it made no substantial difference.
+All jobs were the same in Graceland.
+Whether you’re picking up garbage or swinging a gavel, you needed to be a hatchet man.
+When a country was at peace it turned its gaze within; that’s what one of my old bosses told me.
+It’s how a country strengthened itself.
 Always standing on its toes.
 Being in a constant state of readiness.
-“Get tough,” he said.
+“Get tough,” he had said.
 So I toughened up.
-The tier of bosses just above me is an unapologetic boy’s club.
-They wear a set of false elongated canines around the office that looked like fangs.
+The tier of bosses just above me was an unapologetic boy’s club.
+They wore a set of false elongated canines around the office that looked like fangs.
 One gold cap for each tooth.
-It’s a symbol of their supremacy and it’s what I aspire towards.
-I’m on the cusp of a breakout.
-I can feel it.
-So I practice what I’m told and take my lumps as they come.
-Office life is a blood sport.
+It was a symbol of their supremacy and it’s what I aspired towards.
+I was on the cusp of a breakout.
+I could feel it.
+So I practiced what I was told and took my lumps as they came.
+Office life was a blood sport.

-But that’s why I’m here.
-I mean to slap my vote on the table.
-I want change.
+But that’s why I was here.
+I meant to slap my vote on the table.
+I wanted change.
 Trudeau was only in her twenties, but she might be good for this country.
-If everybody changes, then maybe I can change too.
-It’s too hard to swim against the tide.
-The constituency says that she’s legit.
+If everybody changed, then maybe I could change too.
+It was too hard to swim against the tide.
+The constituency says that she was legit.
 Left but not too far left to be ineffective.
 She’s going to have to give the corporations a firm kick in the butt.
 Focus more on education and health care.
 I was reading the card with Trudeau’s platforms.
 Sanctions against and zero tolerance for domestic radicalism.
 We’ll see about that.
 Ending Graceland’s participation in the bombing missions against the Islamic state.
 That’s a little hasty.
 Guaranteed benefits for seniors.
 I don’t care about that.
 I’ll work until I drop dead.
 Not having a penny in my bank or a retirement package seals the deal on that front.
 Cutting EI premiums.
 Affordable renting housing units.
 Lower tax-rate on the middle class.
 These were policies I could endorse.
 Not to mention “Teenage Grace” was actually pretty hot.
-That helps secure the vote too.
+That helped secure the vote too.

 “What’s taking so long?”
 The guy in front of me said with a half turn.
 “It’s not like we have a life, you know.”